GoogleContainerTools/skaffold/docs-v2/content/en/docs/references/cli/_index.md

 }
 The build result from a previous 'skaffold build --file-output' run can be used here -d, --default-repo='': Default repository value (overrides global config)
+      --docker-network='': Name of an existing docker network to use when running the verify tests.
+If not specified, Skaffold will create a new network to use of the form 'skaffold-network-<uuid>'
-      --docker-network='': Run verify tests in the specified docker network --env-file='': File containing env var key-value pairs that will be set in all verify container envs -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file -m, --module=[]: Filter Skaffold configs to only the provided named modules
+      --env-file='': File containing env var key-value pairs that will be set in all verify container envs -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file -m, --module=[]: Filter Skaffold configs to only the provided named modules